Flying Space-A via Joint Base McGuire-Dix-Lakehurst: 7 Things to Know

 2. JB McGuire has three base lodging facilities, but only the McGuire AFB location is walking distance from the passenger terminal.

 The All American Inn manages all three locations.
-The McGuire AFB lodging facility is less than a mile from the passenger terminal.
+The McGuire AFB lodging facility is about a mile from the passenger terminal.
 The Fort Dix lodging facility (also called the Doughboy Inn) is just over 5 miles from the McGuire pax terminal.
 The Inn on the Lakehurst side is approximately 20 miles from the terminal.

 This page has contact information for The All American Inn.
 For rooms on McGuire AFB and Fort Dix, call the McGuire location.
 Please note that if you are assigned a room on Fort Dix, you must still report to the main reception at the McGuire location to check in.